igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 sender would call an API function providing this functionality whenever any data previously enqueued for transmission expires, per application semantics.
-The sender would keep track of the message boundaries of such data.
+The sender would keep track of the message boundaries and request expiration of data on a message boundary.

 If all data between the current Min Stream Offset and the new Min Stream Offset has been acknowledged, no action is performed by the sender's QUIC implementation.
 Otherwise, if there is unacknowledged data, a MIN_STREAM_DATA frame is transmitted.

 An application may decide to conditionally expire messages based on the delivery status of prior messages.
 For example, an application